Simen Rafn

-Simen Rafn (born 16 February 1992) is a Norwegian professional footballer who plays as a right back for Aalesund.
+Simen Rafn (born 16 February 1992) is a Norwegian professional footballer who plays as a right back for Fredrikstad.

 Career

 Rafn was born and grew up in Fredrikstad, Norway, and started playing for the local club Skogstrand IL.
 As a 15-year-old, he joined Fredrikstad FK's youth academy and was later promoted to the senior team in 2010.
 He stayed in the club and played 136 league games, before transferring to Gefle as a free agent in November 2015.
 During the pre-season for 2016 Allsvenskan, Rafn picked up a knee injury and were to miss the whole season.
 In January 2017 he signed for Lillestrøm.